burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Any modification changes the structure of data types.
 * Any modification changes the structure of the logic of the function.
 The underlying reason is that data is located in the lowest level of hierarchical calls.

-To the best of my knowledge of one of the authors (Konstantin Burlachenko) basic concepts of OOP were strongly born in 1966 by Tony Hoare, even though the first thinking about this may be from 1950-1960.
-In 1966 Tony Hoare gave lectures on sharing records and proposed:
+To the best of my knowledge, one of the authors (Konstantin Burlachenko) basic concepts of OOP were strongly born in 1966 by Tony Hoare, even though the first thinking about this may be from 1950-1960.
+In 1966, Tony Hoare gave lectures on sharing records and proposed:

 1) Select actions on data and use an add-on to modify data.
 This has been called **encapsulation.**
 2) To modify software entities, if possible, use an add-on over existing entities.
 It's been called **inheritance.**